mwatt29/mwatt29/README.md

 # Future

 Looking to learn: I'm excited to explore AWS and other cloud technologies next.
+Actively pursuing: a 2026 SWE internship, or related field.